changhongjian/SimRender/README.md

 # Postscript

-This code is opened for a person for his fast rendering purpose.
-He helped me optimize the readme and named this repo.
+This code was originally opened for a person for his fast rendering purpose.
+Meanwhile, he helped me optimize the readme file and name this repo.